 The initial season will run from January 1, 2019 through February 28, 2019.
-If the auxilliary season is held, it will run from March 15-31, 2019, or until the quotas have been met.
-A lottery will be held for Nebraska residents for a chance to obtain a mountain lion permit.
+If the auxiliary season is held, it will run from March 15-31, 2019, or until the quotas have been met.
+A lottery, which runs from September 4 through September 28, will be held for Nebraska residents who wish to obtain a mountain lion permit.
 The fee for the lottery is $15.00.
 If a hunter is selected for a permit, he or she will not need to pay any additional fees.

 The NGPC approved the hunt despite the outcry of wildlife enthusiasts, researchers and conservation groups alike.
 With an estimated population size of around 59 total mountain lions, including kittens, the approval of the hunt goes against a significant body of evidence that suggests hunting a population of this size is not only unsustainable, but could also lead to an increase in conflicts with people, pets and livestock.

 The Commission stated that this hunt "will allow the population to remain resilient and healthy, while halting growth or moderately reducing the population size."

 In 2014, NGPC held their first hunt in the State since mountain lions were protected as a game species.
 During that hunt, a total of five mountain lions were killed by trophy hunters -- three males and two females.
 In 2014, the estimated number of mountain lions in the state was significantly lower than it is today, with around 22-33 total individuals.
 Future hunts were postponed due to an unforeseen number of mountain lion deaths caused by vehicle strikes, incidental trapping and other forms of human-caused mortality.
 The premature hunt, coupled with the additional unforeseen human-caused mortality, caused the already small population of mountain lions in the State to drop dangerously low levels.